Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

-Do you want to discover a wintery fairytale in New England?
-In this post, I am sharing the ultimate guide to a weekend trip to Ice Castles in Lincoln, New Hampshire.
 This attraction is perfect for families with kids looking for an unforgettable winter adventure.
-Find out everything you need to know about your visit below.
-Where to stay, what to do, and where to eat.
+Below, find out everything you need to know about your visit, including where to stay, what to do, and where to eat.

 NH Ice Castles are open seasonally and offer fun mazes, slides, sculptures, fountains, sleigh rides, and a forest trail with LED lights.